How to Rent Indoor Aerial Equipment

 Determine the type of terrain the aerial equipment needs to travel over.
 Concrete, blacktop, gravel, grass, or even dirt.
 Determine if there are ramps or tight turns involved.

 Terrain that the scissor lift, boom lift, or any aerial lift wasn’t designed for can stop it right in its tracks if not properly determined.
 Rough terrain models are generally larger (bigger tires are required) and therefore less maneuverable.
 Equipment is available with four-wheel drive, four-wheel steering, and adjustable suspensions for uneven ground.
 Identify terrain problems such as hills, ramps, mud, obstacles as these will help determine the right aerial lift for the application.

 Choose from an electric aerial lift, LP aerial lift, gas aerial lift, or diesel powered aerial lift.
 Generally, larger equipment uses internal combustion engines.
 On smaller equipment, you may have your choice of several types of power.
 Choose one that is appropriate for your job.
 Don’t put a gas powered unit in a confined space!

-Fill out the Aerial Lift Rental Reservation form, and get your equipment ASAP!
+Fill out the Aeril Lift Rental Reservation Form, and get your aerial lift rental started today.